Miranda (2002 film): Filming locations

 Filmed on location in London and Scarborough.

 Critical reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 44% based on 9 reviews.
 BBC Movies review labelled the film as a "limp, homegrown romantic comedy" and "a soul-sapping stinker'.
 The Radio Times listed the film as being a Comedy-Romance "but featuring little of either" and describing the film as a "dull British embarrassment" with "one of Christina Ricci's worst performances to date".